eric-z4/eric-z4.github.io/projects/two-dice-pig.md

 ## Experience

 Before I did this assignment, the programs I developed mainly used a console or web browser to display its contents.
 The two-dice Pig game has helped me gain some experience using Java and designing GUIs with Java Swing.

+Source: <a href="https://github.com/eric-z4/two-dice-pig"><i class="large github icon "></i>eric-z4/two-dice-pig</a>